Computation of orders and cycle lengths of automorphisms of finite solvable groups: Details on and correctness proofs for Algorithms and

+and the smallest such $n\in\IN^+$ is by definition just the order of the polynomial $Q^{m-v+\delta_{Q,x-1}}$, which we compute following \cite[Theorems 3.8 and 3.9 and p.~87, below Theorem 3.11]{LN97a}; note that this requires us to factor the integer $p^{\deg{Q}}-1$, which we do as described above. \end{enumerate}

-We note that similarly to the approach in \cite{CL97a}, one could speed Algorithm \ref{algo2} up a bit by not fully factoring the polynomial $P$ in point 4, but only working with the squarefree factorization of $P$.
-This does, however, \emph{not} improve the asymptotic complexity of the Las Vegas version of Algorithm \ref{algo2} as one still needs to do the mentioned integer factorizations, and as mentioned in point 1.
-In our current implementation of Algorithm \ref{algo2}, we use the full factorization of $P$, but the author plans to change this in the future (and study the gained run-time improvement).
+We note that similarly to the approach in \cite{CL97a}, one could speed Algorithm \ref{algo2} up a bit by not fully factoring the polynomial $P$ in point (4), but only working with the squarefree factorization of $P$.
+This does, however, \emph{not} improve the asymptotic complexity of the Las Vegas version of Algorithm \ref{algo2}, as one still needs to carry out the mentioned integer factorizations.
+In the author's GAP implementation of Algorithm \ref{algo2}, the full factorization of $P$ is used.